 When we moved into our house, the builder had installed those dreaded “boob lights” everywhere in brassy gold.
 I couldn’t get rid of them fast enough.
 There are so many better options now, though, that almost wish I’d waited!

-I stumbled across these vintage-style fixtures today, and they’re on sale (over half off the original price).
+I stumbled across these vintage-style fixtures today, and they’re on sale (Amazon affiliate link).

-They also have Drop-Down Pendant lights in this style in both the black/rubbed bronze look and in chrome.
+They also have Drop-Down Pendant lights in this stylein both the black/rubbed bronze look and in chrome (Amazon affiliate link).
 I already replaced all mine, but maybe you could use them! 🙂

 In preparation for its 350th anniversary, they’re raising money for a $200,000 renovation project.
 You can watch a video of the house and its secret staircase (mentioned in the novel) on CBS Boston’s website and read more at the Secret Rooms Project.